 Teaching and Scholarly Inquiry Circle mini-grants (up to $500) provide Stetson University faculty and staff the opportunity to develop as teacher-scholars and practitioner-scholars through curricular and co-curricular collaborations.
 Past circles include contemplative practices, critical reading, and more.

 Teaching Inquiry Circles

 Teaching inquiry circles are small groups who meet regularly during the academic year to develop a common interest, discuss and build community around a dilemma, issue or approach to learning, and disseminate what they have learned together to the Stetson community and beyond.
 Where appropriate, students are invited to be members.
-A wide variety of ideas qualify for consideration.
+Circles can cover a wide variety of topics related to teaching and learning.